mishin/components/services/components-api-service-rest/site/markdown/api.md

         ]
     }
 ```
-ui-spec properties payload is associated with the following content header(with an s at the end of uispec) :`application/uispecs+json;charset=UTF-8";`
+ui-spec properties payload is associated with the following content header(with an 's' at the end of uispec) :`application/uispecs+json;charset=UTF-8";`

 # UI-spec format